jthomperoo/predictive-horizontal-pod-autoscaler/README.md

 # Why would I use it?

-This autoscaler lets you choose models and fine tune them in order to predict how many replicas a resource should have, preempting events such as regular, repeated high load.
+PHPAs lets you choose models and fine tune them in order to predict how many replicas a resource should have, preempting events such as regular, repeated high load.
 This allows for proactive rather than simply reactive scaling that can make intelligent ahead of time decisions.